neuland/tractor-store/README.md

 The goal of this project is to provide a central place, where different micro frontend integration techniques can be compared and evaluated.

 - Make pros and cons of different tech-stacks and integration techniques visible and discussable
   - Organizational scalability (more teams, more systems)
   - Technical scalability (more users, more features)
   - Performance characteristics (Core-Web-Vitals, ...)
   - Development experience
 - Share knowledge and learnings with the community
 - Provide a blueprint for others to experiment with a specific micro frontends tech stack

 ## Implementation gallery

 - Fork the blueprint or any other implementation
-- Submit a an issue with a link to your implementation (github repo)
+- Submit a an issue with a link to your implementation (GitHub repo)
 - Describe you tech stack and integration techniques using the issue template
 - Extra points if you provide a hosted version of your implementation